ACannamela/Realms/Omnibus.md

 location that would cause you the most harm (e.g., an unarmored kill location).
-There are special restrictions for spellcasters in terms of wielding and blocking with different weapons, and specific consequences for doing so outside of the spellcaster’s restriction.
+There are special restrictions for spellcasters in terms of wielding and blocking with different weapons, and specific consequences for doing so outside of the spellcaster's restriction.
 See [Breaking Weapon Restrictions](#breaking-weapon-restrictions) for more information.

 The size of a weapon dictates how it may be wielded.
 Weapons cannot be any